 Works with Dept &/or Research Administrator regarding financial grants management issues.

 Interacts with faculty, staff &/or funders to build relationships, transfer knowledge, &/or advise on research policies & procedures.

 Monitors commitments and expenditures to ensure compliance with granting agency guidelines.

 Verifies accurate set up of sponsored project accounts.

 Identifies sources for data & information to be used & completes special financial projects such as (enter in explanation of special projects): This involves analysis of ad hoc reports.

 Performs other duties as assigned.

-2 years financial, budgeting &/or preparing account reconciliations or financial statements along with financial analysis or other relevant experience.
+2 years financial, budgeting &/or preparing account reconciliations or financial statements along with financial analysis experience.

 Northwestern University is an Equal Opportunity, Affirmative Action Employer of all protected classes, including veterans and individuals with disabilities.
 Women, racial and ethnic minorities, individuals with disabilities, and veterans are encouraged to apply.
 Hiring is contingent upon eligibility to work in the United States.